openshift/enhancements/enhancements/network/allow-mtu-and-overlay-port-changes.md

 authors:
   - "@juanluisvaladas"
 reviewers:
+  - "@danwinship"
+  - "@mccv1r0"
-  - TBD
+  - "@russellb"
 approvers:
   - TBD
 creation-date: 2021-01-25
-last-updated: 2021-01-25
+last-updated: 2022-02-012
 status: provisional
 ---

 # Allow MTU and overlay port changes

-This covers adding the capability to the cluster network operator of changing the MTU, and the vxlan and geneve ports post installation.
+This covers adding the capability to the cluster network operator of changing the MTU, and the VXLAN and Geneve ports post installation.

 ## Release Signoff Checklist